-When I leave a 4- or 5-star review, does the author send me flowers?
+When I leave a 4- or 5-star review, does he send me flowers?
 No. Chocolate?
 No. A colorful handmade card?
 No.

 Why?
-Because the author doesn't know me.
+Because he doesn't know me.
 My review is simply one more affirmation that a book has been written well, with good editing and an interesting story.
-My review tells others that, in my opinion, they might also enjoy that same book.
+It tells others that, in my opinion, they might also enjoy that same book.

 But what if I leave a 1-star review?
 Does the author send me a condolence card?
 No. Does he or she promise to do better next time?
-No. And no, still no chocolates . . . not even to make me feel better about having wasted my time and money on the book.
+No. And no, still no chocolates.

 Why no chocolates?
 Why no wooing with wine or aged Scotch?